What patients and families need to know

 Researchers from Children's National Hospital have discovered that breast milk optimizes white matter microstructural organization throughout the entire brain more effectively than formula.

 Breast Milk Helps White Matter in Preemies

 Along with the challenges premature infants face, there is a heightened risk for neurodevelopmental disabilities that often do not fully emerge until the children enter school.
-A new study by Children’s National Health System researchers shows that breast-feeding might help with this problem.
+A new study by Children’s National Hospital researchers shows that breast-feeding might help with this problem.

 Pioneering Study Images Activity in Fetal Brains

 Babies born prematurely are prone to problems later in life—they’re more likely to develop autism or attention deficit hyperactivity disorder, and more likely to struggle in school.
 A new study that’s among the first to investigate brain activity in human fetuses suggests that the underlying neurological issues may begin in the womb.

 MRI Superior to Ultrasound for Diagnosing Fetal Brain Abnormalities

 Researchers investigate the diagnostic performance, clinical impact, and acceptability of iuMRI to pregnant women for the prenatal diagnosis of fetal brain abnormalities.